CBLUEbenchmark/CBLUE/README.md

 | PCL-MedBERT           |   7   |     32     |    128     |     4e-5      |

 **CMeIE-RE**

+Hyper-parameters for the training of pre-trained models with a classifier for the entity pairs relation prediction of the CMeIE task.

 | Model                 | epoch | batch_size | max_length | learning_rate |
 | --------------------- | :---: | :--------: | :--------: | :-----------: |